For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Remember that you'll get your loan from the Student Finance body in the part of the UK you're from, not the country you're studying in.

-Note that there are some exceptions to these rules, so it's always worth getting in touch with Student Finance England to double-check your eligibility.
+Note that there are some exceptions to these rules, so it's always worth getting in touch with Student Finance England (SFE) to double-check your eligibility.
 For instance, if you previously received a Master's Loan but dropped out of your course due to illness, you'd still be eligible a second time around.

 There are also several additional conditions on which your application will be judged – we've just kept it simple by listing the main criteria.